nikau-2016/stupid-questions/README.md

 # Instructions - Server Installation

 ### Install packages

 In the terminal, enter your repository and run

 ```
 npm i
 ```

-to install all packages in the json file
+To install all packages in the json file

 ### Create database with migrations and seeds